zchee/golang-wiki/Switch.md

 	error()
 }
 ```
+Note: `fallthrough` does not work in type switch.

 ## Multiple cases

 If you want to use multiple values in the same case, use a comma-separated list.